 You’re well on your way now to becoming Dutch, soon you’ll know what the heck this is:

 Health insurance or “Ziekte-kosten-verze-kering” (seriously what is with this language) usually runs at about a hundred euros a month, this covers bigger things but if you’re used to bulk-billing or the occasional deductable, Dutch health insurance might surprise you.
 The more expensive the more is covered.

 Inburgering, what does it mean?
 It translates to “integration”.
 This is of primary concern for the expatriated Britons in the Netherlands.
-As of March 29th, they will no longer be EU citizens, raising the question – will they have to complete their civic integration exam?
+As of 1st of February, they are no longer EU citizens, raising the question — will they have to complete their civic integration exam?

 The Inburgering exam is held by DUO (the same company that issues student loans).
 DUO receives your contact details from the municipality or “gemeente” (town hall) when you register at your home address.